->"Situation quiet; the [[CaptainQueeg Captain's]] been put away for the night."

 -->'''Keith:''' Well, he's certainly Navy.

-* SiblingYinYang: Roland Keefer, Tom Keefer's brother, is rough, crude, BookDumb, but infinitely more honorable; pulling a HeroicSacrifice to save the ship he was on.
+* SiblingYinYang: Roland Keefer, Tom Keefer's brother, is rough, crude, BookDumb, but infinitely more honorable.
+He dies pulling a HeroicSacrifice to save the ship he was on when it's hit by a kamikaze attack.
+When Tom gets into the same situation, he jumps ship.

 * SmugSnake: Lieutenant Thomas Keefer.